JuliaCI/BenchmarkTools.jl/doc/manual.md

 Note that GC isn't considered when determining regression status.

-# BenchmarkGroups
+# Using `BenchmarkGroup`s

-### Defining and organizing benchmark suites
+### Defining benchmark suites

-Normally, you need to work with whole suites of benchmarks, not just individual ones.
-The `BenchmarkGroup` type exists to facilitate this.
+In the real world, one often deals with whole suites of benchmarks rather than just individual benchmarks.
+BenchmarkTools provides the `BenchmarkGroup` type for this purpose.

 A `BenchmarkGroup` stores a `Dict` that maps benchmark IDs to values, as well as "tags" that describe the group.
 The IDs and values can be of any type, so a `BenchmarkGroup` can store benchmark definitions, benchmark results, or even other `BenchmarkGroup` instances.